The Complete HMO Property Investment Strategy For Landlords

 From this, you will be able to see what the demand might be in your area.
 You can also snoop around the site and see just how many properties are listed and how many tenants are listed as seeking properties.

 It's important that you do the groundwork.

-You need to know exactly what the demand and supply is for any area in which you are thinking about investing.
+You need to know exactly what the demand and supply are for any area in which you are thinking about investing.

 Market research is a big topic.
 For an in-depth, over the shoulder look at how we go about researching an area for potential HMO investment opportunities please watch the video below.

 In it, Rob discusses how to select an area for investment based on 5 main criteria which are: